rust-lang/rfcs/text/0000-integer-conversions.md

 there's not much sense in multiplying entities - `IntegerCast` is ought to be implemented for a limited set of types and all its methods always go in group.

-7. Sign conversions with fixed target type described in [2] are subsumed by `IntegerCast` in this design, but they can probably be useful by themselves.
+7. Sign conversions with fixed target type described in [the experiment][2] are subsumed by `IntegerCast` in this design, but they can probably be useful by themselves.
 They would also have to be provided in several variants - `as_signed()/as_signed_wrapping()/...`.